sccn/sccn.github.io/tutorials/II/II.5_component_clustering_tools.md

 'Outlier \[Name\]'.

-<u>Removing selected outlier components manually:</u> Another way to
+### Removing selected outlier components manually
+ Another way to
 remove 'outlier' components from a cluster is to do so manually.
 This option allows you to de-select seeming 'outlier' components irrespective of their distance from the cluster mean.
 To manually reject components,